readium/guided-navigation/README.md

 ## 4. Roles

-> As a starting point, we'll use the [EPUB Structural Semantics Vocabulary](https://www.w3.org/TR/epub-ssv-11/) along with SMIL as starting points for our list of roles.
+> As a starting point, we'll use [Digital Publishing WAI-ARIA Module 1.0]() along with HTML semantics.
->
+> For comics, we'll look into [EPUB Structural Semantics Vocabulary](https://www.w3.org/TR/epub-ssv-11/) as well, but it feels oddly too specific and not enough at the same time.

-> This will most likely end up with a mix of general and specialized vocabularies.
+*For now this is a work in progress in a separate document: [List of roles](role.md)*

 ## Appendix A - Examples